-2. One form of the following primary non-photographic identification:

-- a) New Zealand full birth certificate - b) certificate of New Zealand citizenship issued under the Citizenship Act 1977 - c) a citizenship certificate issued by a foreign government - d) a birth certificate issued by a foreign government, the United Nations or an agency of the United Nations in combination with a secondary or supporting form of photographic identification, for example:
+- 2. One form of the following primary non-photographic identification: - a) New Zealand full birth certificate - b) certificate of New Zealand citizenship issued under the Citizenship Act 1977 - c) a citizenship certificate issued by a foreign government - d) a birth certificate issued by a foreign government, the United Nations or an agency of the United Nations in combination with a secondary or supporting form of photographic identification, for example:

 - e) New Zealand driver licence

 - f) 18+ Card

-- g) valid and current international driving permit as defined in clause 88(1)(b) of the Land Transport (Driver Licensing) Rule 1999.
+- g) valid and current international driving permit as defined in rule 88(1)(b) of the Land Transport (Driver Licensing) Rule 1999 and a licence from another country with a translation.

-Clauses 2 (e) - (g) are not an exhaustive list of secondary or supporting forms of photographic identification that may be acceptable.
-Reporting entities must ensure they are satisfied that any secondary or supporting photographic identification they accept is issued by an independent and reliable source.
+Points 2 (e) - (g) above are not an exhaustive list of secondary or supporting forms of photographic identification that may be acceptable.
+Reporting entities must ensure they are satisfied that any secondary or supporting photographic identification they accept is independent and reliable.

-Confirmation that the information presented (in the secondary or supporting form of photographic identification) is consistent with the information that is recorded for the purposes of the Births, Deaths, Marriages, and Relationships Registration Act 1995 or the Citizenship Act 1977 by the Department of Internal Affairs can be substituted for the primary non-photographic identification required in this clause.
+Confirmation that the identity information presented in the secondary or supporting form of photographic identification is consistent with the records held by a reliable and independent source (for example the information that is recorded for the purposes of the Births, Deaths, Marriages, and Relationships Registration Act 1995 or the Citizenship Act 1977 by the Department of Internal Affairs can be substituted for the primary non-photographic identification required in points 2(a)-(d).